jestir1234/real-web-server/README.md

 A Real Web Server and Browser (from the command line)

 #Web Server and Browser
-Utilize command line to simulate HTTP GET and POST requests, sending data from client via console to the server.
+Utilize command line to simulate HTTP GET and POST requests, sending data from client to the server.
 #####To Run:
 ```
 cd to real-web-server